klukvenka/Hypermedia-Applications-Project/plugins/README.md

 The DB model was created with the sequelize-cli installed with command `npm install --save sequelize-cli sequelize`.
 It also requires installation of components for postgres: `npm install --save pg pg-hstore pg-native`

-Sequelize makes use of DB connection strings configured in server/config/config.js file.
+Sequelize makes use of DB connection strings configured in server/config/config.js and initialises DB using the configuration in server/models/index.js file.

 The DB model was created from cli with command `sequelize-cli model:generate --name <table_name> --attributes <field_name1>:<field_type>,<field_name2>:<field_type>,...`.
 This will create files in server/models and server/migrations folder.